Chaitalykundu/Web-Development/01-HTML/Questions.md

 1. Which tags are used for images
 2. What is img tag
-3. Which attributes are required for img tag
-4. What is the specification of img tag
+3. What is the specification of img tag
+4. Which attributes are required for img tag
 5. What is the src Attribute
 6. What is the alt Attribute
 7. How to use image float to the left of any text
+8. Which attribute is/are used to set the dimensions of the image?

 &nbsp;